fuzziqersoftware/cyclone/README.md

 The Thrift server provides the following functions:

 - `update_metadata`: Creates series or modifies the storage format of existing series.
+If write buffering is used, this call returns before the changes are committed to disk.
-- `delete_series`: Deletes one or more series.
+- `delete_series`: Deletes one or more series, as well as all buffered writes in memory for those series.
+This call does not return until the changes are committed to disk.
 - `read`: Reads datapoints from one or more series.
 - `write`: Writes datapoints to one or more series.
+If write buffering is used, this call returns before the changes are committed to disk.
 - `find`: Searches for series and directories matching the given patterns.
+In the returned list, items that end with `.*` are subdirectories; all others are individual series.
+- `stats`: Returns current server stats.
-- `delete_from_cache`: Deletes cached reads for the givne series from the server's memory without modifying the underlying series on disk.
+- `delete_from_cache`: Deletes cached reads for the given series from the server's memory without modifying the underlying series on disk.
 Used in debugging.
 - `delete_pending_writes`: Deletes all buffered writes in memory for the given series without modifying the underlying series on disk.
 Used in debugging.
-Note that `delete_series` will delete pending writes (if any) and also delete the underlying series.

 See cyclone_if.thrift for complete descriptions of the parameters and return values for these functions.